 Before you start treatment your IBD team will check that this treatment is right for you.

-You’ll have blood tests to check your full blood count, liver function.
+You’ll have blood tests to check your full blood count, liver and kidney function.

 Levels of the TPMT (thiopurine methyl transferase).
 This makes sure the azathioprine doesn’t stay in your body for too long.
 Low levels may mean the azathioprine is building up because it isn’t being taken out of your body.
 This can cause serious side such as suppressed bone marrow function.
 If you have low TPMT levels the dose of azathioprine or mercaptopurine can be reduced.
 But if you don’t have any detectable TPMT these medicines are not right for you and you’ll be offered other treatments.